-DIY Christmas yard decorations – Nordic gnomes from evergreen branches
+DIY Christmas yard decorations – Outdoor xmas gnomes from evergreen branches

 Scandinavian Christmas gnomes, also known as tomte, are magical creatures that radiate holiday spirit.
 Tomte is a little mythical creature that often lives in the attic or in the barn, looks after the house and the yard, averts disaster and brings good luck – if you are nice to him … Nordic gnomes are very shy.
 They pull their caps to far below the eyes, so they think they are invisible.
 There are many techniques for creating such charming figures – depending on the materials available and the intended placement.
 These cute gnomes are great as DIY Christmas yard decorations or they can sit on the porch to meet the guests and owners of the house.
 And they can be made in various sizes.
 One of the simplest options for creating these Scandinavian Christmas gnomes is from evergreen branches.
 Here are two tutorials that are fun and easy to do.

 Nordic gnomes are great as Christmas decoration outside the house

 Materials for the Christmas gnome yard decoration

 • Evergreen branches – fir, juniper, thuja etc.